Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: Background

 In SVGD, $q$ is approximated by a set of particles $\bb x^{(0)}_1, ..., \bb x^{(0)}_P \sim q(\bb x)$.
 This can be used to approximate the gradient in \Cref{theorem:svgd} with $\hat{g}^*$:

 The particles can then be iteratively updated according to $\hat{g}^*$ in \Cref{eq:stein} with:

 The result of these iterations is that the set of particles converges to an approximation of the target distribution $p$.
 Importantly, \Cref{eq:stein} only relies on the gradient of the log of $p$, which means we can perform variational inference to an unnormalized distribution.
-Such unnormalized distributions are commonplace in many Bayesian inference problems, including ours.
+Such unnormalized distributions are common in many Bayesian inference problems.